Elixir Test Setup in VSCode

 Image of Author

-This note walks through setting up user-scoped keybindings and project-scoped tasks.
+This note walks through setting up user-scoped keybindings and project-scoped tasks for Elixir in VSCode.

 As a prerequiste, note that mix allows you to specify file and line number optionally via mix test [filename][:line] (see mix help test for more).